The Ordering Process

 To pay a 50% deposit:

-- Add your custom guitar to your shopping cart and start the checkout process
+- Add your custom guitar to your shopping cart and checkout as usual

 To finance your purchase:

-- If approved for PayPal Credit, then add your custom guitar to your shopping cart and complete the checkout process with PayPal Credit as your payment method
+- Add your custom guitar to your shopping cart and begin the checkout process as usual

 3. Confirm Your Order